rmgibbo/wetfe/src/main/resources/static/docs/progression.md

     - Always start at T<sub>0</sub>
   - The remaining two paths begin by embracing one of the anti-archetypes
     - May only begin upon attaining level 0, 4, or 8
     - Must be the character's sole path.
-All existing paths must be entirely abandoned prior to embracing an anti-archetype
+All existing paths must be abandoned prior to embracing an anti-archetype
-    - Starts at T<sub>0</sub>, T<sub>1</sub>, or T<sub>2</sub> if begun when level 0, 4, or 8, respectively
+    - Starts at T<sub>0</sub>, even when begun at level 4 or 8
   - Through experience and special accomplishments, characters may advance along their paths to unlock higher tiers
 - Tier
     - Represents the degree of mastery a character has attained along a given path